 a host of GOOD, BETTER, BEST installation choices... just like any project

 There are more ways to install a shade panel than there are installers, so installation tips are always presented with Good, Better, Best choices.
 For instance, the Best ropes are marine grade, used for sail rigging, but any rope is Good enough.
 Better ropes will advertise product as UV Stabilized for outdoor use.
-Lacing from grommet to structure (or cable) with cordage is a Best case scenario , with large 3/8 inch diameter rope displacing "loft and sail wind-load" most effectively onto grommets.
+Lacing from grommet to structure (or cable) with cordage is a Best case scenario , with large 3/8 inch diameter braided rope displacing "loft and sail wind-load" most effectively onto grommets.
+Do not use a stiff nylon rope, but rather a soft pliable braided poly rope.
 Good enough is to simply run your cable through grommet holes on each side.
 Corners-only attachment directly to the shade sail or panel is just not a good idea.
 Why stress the fabric by pulling on only four points?
-With grommets every foot on center around the perimeter, the cable or structure receives all the stress, abrasion, and tension from the rope, while keeping the panel taut without abrasion.
+With grommets every foot on center around the perimeter, the cable or structure receives all the stress, abrasion, and tension from the rope, while keeping the patio cover taut without abrasion.
 Click here for material engineering specifications and click here for MSDS Material Safety Data Sheet.

-LACING PANEL TO PIPE FRAME is standard BEST practice for seasonal or permanent installations since
+LACING PANEL TO PIPE FRAME is standard BEST practice for shade fabric installations.

 Larger shade panels are typically installed over trellis frames, utilizing multiple 'bays' to lend even more support to the shade netting when spanning greater widths and lengths.
 The standard specification is for a series of ten, twelve, or twenty foot wide panels versus a single large one.
 Weight of the material is not an engineering issue (less than 1/2 ounce per square foot), but sail effect can be great in a heavy wind.
 The material will handle the wind fine... the structure needs to be solid and secure, though.
 The additional lacing offered by a series of smaller width panels and grommeted pinch pleats) creates a much stronger structure and keeps the panels from lofting and sailing in the wind.
 Depending upon bay/stall size (span of pipe), 2" to 4" diameter heavy-gauge galvanized pipe/posts are commonly specified by engineers and the inside of pipe often filled with concrete and maybe even a stick of rebar.
 Any local plumbing supply store will have all the fittings and pipe you need and may even be able to cut threads on the straight pipe sections for you.
 Avoid using plastic PVC pipe as it gets brittle very quickly in the sun.
 And be very certain to GROUND your metal structure and cables on copper spikes driven into the ground to deflect lightning strikes.